Delt06/ds-project-2/README.md

 sudo docker run -p 55563:55563 -p 55564:55564 deltation/file-server 55563 55564 10.0.15.11:55562
 ```
 This will cause the FileServer2 to load an up to date state from FileServer1.

+## Contribution
+The whole system was implemented by one person only (i.e. there is a single person in the team).